 Across the country, store lines were long - in the hundreds or more in many places - with the move toward earlier opening hours appearing to help.
 By sunrise on Friday, it was commonplace, even at large stores in the major cities, to find many more staffers than shoppers.

-While the shift was criticized by store employees and traditionalists because it pulled people away from families on the U.S. Thanksgiving holiday, many shoppers welcomed the chance to shop before midnight or in the early morning hours.
+While the shift to earlier openings was criticized by store employees and traditionalists because it pulled people away from families on the U.S. Thanksgiving holiday, many shoppers welcomed the chance to shop before midnight or in the early morning hours.

 Some workers used the day to send a message.